Qualified translator assessment

 Experience | Minimum 3 years of translation experience | Minimum 3 years of translation experience |

-Qualifications | Degree or equivalent qualification, or 6 years of translation experience |
+Qualifications | Degree in any subject, or an additional 3 years of professional references |

 One of these options in the language pair of the application: